lajbel/kanovel/README.md

 // The start chapter
 chapter("start", () => [
-    // Write as the protagonist, or you can use it like a narrator prota("Two beautiful girls stare at me.");
+    // Write as the protagonist
+    prota("Two beautiful girls stare at me.");

     // Show & Talk as a character